Publication Date: January 13, 2016

 Blake’s pacing at the start of the novel likely as a result of the need to adjust the reading audience to a pack of characters that don’t act as rational people might expect.
 As the story progresses and the main characters meet, Blake’s narrative voice levels and readers are able to sink into the piece with Capstan acting in place of the audience in a world gone mad.
 While a humor I would usually embrace, I will admit to taking my time to settle into the work.
 The comedy is forced at times and the reaction of both characters to certain situations is, to be frank, stupid.
 It’s well written and the characters well fleshed out but, at times, the joke went on too long for me.
 Most of the characters are like the little oysters waiting to be eaten in the story Tweedledee and Tweedledum tell in Disney’s Alice in Wonderland (The Walrus and the Carpenter).

-If you’re looking for our there humor that is just purely joyful nonsense, pick The Slaughtered Virgin of Zenopolis up today.
+If you’re looking for humor that is just purely joyful nonsense, pick The Slaughtered Virgin of Zenopolis up today.